We’re sharing a summary of the Wi-Fi platform features and updates that GlobalReach has made available throughout Q2 2020.

 The new integration means that we’re able to smoothly authorise subscribers onto any network using MIST.
 To complete the secure onboarding process, the MIST cloud platform will authorise any subscribers that have been authenticated by GlobalReach.

 A reminder that the GlobalReach Wi-Fi platform also supports Ruckus, Meraki and Cisco access points.

 Contact us to support your network today.

-Crowd Insights uses existing public Wi-Fi networks to collect anonymous location, volume and movement data, even without user authentication.
+Crowd Insights uses existing public Wi-Fi networks to collect anonymous location, volume, and movement data, even without user authentication.
 Pre-set limits identify crowding, triggering alerts to help the venue proactively manage social distancing and keep customers and staff safe.

-The tool uses data from devices and other wearables to monitor, predict, alert and notify with real-time alerts when thresholds are breached.
-This helps to identify mass gatherings, traffic pinch points, queues, over-capacity that could risk public health, and to find ways to reduce crowding before it becomes a problem.
+The tool uses data from devices and other wearables to monitor, predict, alert, and notify with real-time alerts when thresholds are breached.
+This helps to identify mass gatherings, traffic pinch points, queues, and over-capacity that could risk public health, and to find ways to reduce crowding before it becomes a problem.

 Find out how to support your venues or public spaces here.